 Learn effective subtraction methods for teaching your child the equations.
-Here I am outlining a procedure that will help her to better understand this concept.
+Here I am outlining a procedure that will help children to better understand this concept.

 This is simple to do if you follow some basic principles, some of which I am including below.

-Before you begin teaching subtraction to your child it would be helpful to make sure she knows her addition facts first.
+Before you begin teaching subtraction it would be helpful to make sure they know the addition facts first.

 Of course, this may not always be possible.
 I understand that sometimes our kids may not be able to memorize them all.

 That’s okay.
-Because even if she is unable to memorize all the addition facts, you may feel that it’s still time to move on to subtraction just so she can learn something beyond addition.
-The goal is, after all, to give her a good understanding of basic math.
+Because even if they are unable to memorize all the addition facts, you may feel that it’s still time to move on to subtraction just so they can learn something beyond addition.
+The goal is, after all, to give them a good understanding of basic math.

-So have her learn the addition facts if she can, but if this goal is too unreachable, just move on to subtraction.
+So have them learn the addition facts if they can, but if this goal is too unreachable, just move on to subtraction.

-But you want to at least make sure she has a basic understanding of addition before you teach subtraction.
+But you want to at least make sure they have a basic understanding of addition before teaching subtraction.

-Below I am outlining subtraction methods that I think will help most children with autism better understand the process.
+Below I am outlining a subtraction method that I think will help most children with autism better understand the process.

 1. Read the Equation

-If your child is able to read the equation, have him read it from left to right.
-Take his hand and help him point to each symbol as he reads it.
+If they are able to read the equation, have them read it from left to right.
+Take their hand and help them point to each symbol as they read it.

-If he is nonverbal or if he cannot read it, you can read it to him.
-But if you do this for him, be sure to take his finger in your hand and read the equation to him, moving his finger under each number and symbol as you read it.
+If they are nonverbal or if they cannot read it, you can read it to them.
+But if you do this, be sure to take their finger in your hand and read the equation to them, moving the finger under each number and symbol as you read it.

 I will illustrate this with the example equation, 5 - 3 = 2.

-2. Take his hand and help him point to the first number in the equation.
+2. Take their hand and help them point to the first number in the equation.

-3. Help him count the number of objects you are starting out with.
+3. Help them count the number of objects you are starting out with.

-In this example, you would take his hand and help him count out five objects.
-(To avoid confusion, remove all other objects that you won't be needing for that equation unless you are using an abacus.)
+In this example, you would take their hand and help them count out five objects.
+(To avoid confusion, remove all other objects that you won't be needing for that equation.)

-4. Take his hand and help him point to the “ - “ symbol, and say, “take away.”
+4. Take their hand and help them point to the “ - “ symbol, and say, “take away.”